sugoiJS/mongoDB/README.md

 ### Model methods

-The model as few main methods:
+The model has some main methods:

 ##### Query
     static find<T>(query?: any): Observable<Array<T>>;